ut-ras/ras_site/src/posts/2022-2-21-Demobotss.md

----
-layout: post
-title: Demobots Spring Kick-Off!
+# Demobots Spring Kick-Off!
-imagepath: resources/blog/2022-2-21-Demobots
+## imagepath: resources/blog/2022-2-21-Demobots
-shorttitle: 2022 - Demobots
+## 2022 - Demobots
-excerpt_separator: <!--more-->
----

 A new semester is off to a great start!
-The Demobots we have been working on this semester include Talons of Acquisition (TOA), Couchbot, Dancebot, and a new addition: A ball-catching-bot (which I’m sure will have a zinger of a name really soon) <!--more-->
+The Demobots we have been working on this semester include Talons of Acquisition (TOA), Couchbot, Dancebot, and a new addition: A ball-catching-bot (which I’m sure will have a zinger of a name really soon)

 I'll begin with TOA, our claw machine demobot.
 The mechanical team’s current goals are getting the prototype of the z-axis (the claw) put together so the electrical team can work on wiring the winch and claw-closing mechanism and getting the new design for the arcade casing designed for laser cutting.(seen bellow is a shot of the extremely technical methods the team is using).